 In this lesson, we will learn:

-- To understand the experimental evidence leading to our current understanding of electrons.
+- To understand the experimental evidence that led to our current understanding of electrons and orbitals.

 - To recall the shape and nature of early electron orbitals and energy level diagrams.

 - To fill electron orbitals for the first two rows of elements correctly according to the Pauli and Aufbau principles.